maciejtarsa/dbt-on-snowflake/README.md

 You can then inspect the outputs in the Outputs tab
 ![Output of running dbt deps](images/dbt_deps_output.png)

 ### Running and scheduling

-It's worth noting that a dbt project is a schema level object and it support role-based access control (RBAC) You can use EXECUTE DBT PROJECT command from a Snowflake warehouse to run dbt commands like `test` and `run`, these can also be scheduled as tasks.
+You can use EXECUTE DBT PROJECT command from a Snowflake warehouse to run dbt commands like `test` and `run`, these can also be scheduled as tasks.
 Worth noting is that the new Adaptive Warehouse can be used for dbt execution.

 ### Observability and alers

 ## Considerations and limitations

+It's worth noting that a dbt project is a schema level object and it support role-based access control (RBAC)

 Workspaces are currently scoped to a user level.
 This means that you cannot create a git repository with dbt project in a shared database so that multiple users have access to it - they would all needs to create them individually in their workspaces.
 There is also currenrtly no programmatic way to create workspaces - they can only be created in the UI.

+Working with git un Snowflake UI is quite painful at the start.
+It's not quite as advanced as other Git tools - there's also no support for using the command line, so you are left with buttons for pushing, pulling, commiting, etc. Running the git commands is also quite slow, even adding a commit to a branch took a few seconds.

 ## Conclusions